Tao-Tang/ECC/README.md

 ## Example
 	cp ECC test
 	./ECC p -r a -s list.txt -t 4
-	nano ECC_a_pair.txt  (in each line, first is the reference, second is target) ./ECC c -r a -s list.txt -t 4 ls -lh ECC_a.tar
+	nano ECC_a_pair.txt  (each line contains two files, first is the reference, second is target) ./ECC c -r a -s list.txt -t 4 ls -lh ECC_a.tar
 	./ECC d a